Maximal equicontinuous generic factors and weak model sets: Applications to -free dynamics

-If the set $\cB\subseteq\Z$ is \emph{taut} (a basic regularity property, see e.g. \cite{Hall1996,BKKL2015}), then the window is always Haar aperiodic \cite{Haar-regularity}.
-Hence $(H,\Z)$ is the MEGF of $(\MWG,\Z)$ by Theorem~\ref{theo:cut-project-MEGF}, where $\Z$ acts on $H$ by $h\mapsto h+\Delta(n)$ and on $\MWG$ through the left shift by $n$ positions. ($\MWG$ can be canonically identified with a closed subshift of $\{0,1\}^\Z$.)
-In any case, $(H,m_H,\Z)$ is also the Kronecker factor of $(\MWG,\QMG,\Z)$, and there are many other invariant measures with the same KF.
-That this need not be the case for all ergodic invariant probability measures on $(\MWG,\Z)$ is demonstrated in the following example.
+If the set $\cB\subseteq\Z$ is \emph{taut} (a basic regularity property whose definition is recalled in the next subsection), then the window is always \emph{Haar aperiodic} \cite{KKL2017}.
+Hence $(H,\Z)$ is the MEGF of $(X_\varphi,\Z)$ by Theorem~\ref{theo:cut-project-MEGF}, where $\Z$ acts on $H$ by $h\mapsto h+\Delta(n)$, and $(H,m_H,\Z)$ is also the Kronecker factor of $(X_\varphi,\nu_\eta,\Z)$, and there are many other invariant measures with the same KF.
+That this need not be the case for all ergodic invariant probability measures on $(X_\varphi,\Z)$ is demonstrated in the following example.

-\begin{example} Consider the setting studied in \cite{Kulaga-Przymus2014}, where the elements of $\cB$ are pairwise co-prime and $\sum_{b\in\cB}1/b<\infty$.
+\begin{example} Consider an \emph{Erd\"os set} $\cB$ as studied in \cite{Kulaga-Przymus2014}, where the elements of $\cB$ are pairwise co-prime and $\sum_{b\in\cB}1/b<\infty$.
 Even for this rather special class of systems (which includes the square-free numbers) one can find ergodic invariant measures with full topological support, for which the KF is not supported by the MEGF.
 The following construction of such examples uses a result from \cite{Kulaga-Przymus2014} whose proof relies on \cite[Theorem 2]{Furstenberg1995}.

-Let $\kappa$ be an ergodic shift-invariant probability measure on $\{0,1\}^\Z$, and denote by $\QMG*\kappa:=M_*(\QMG\otimes\kappa)$ the ``convolution'' of $\QMG$ and $\kappa$, where $M:(\{0,1\}^\Z)^2\to\{0,1\}^\Z$ is the coordinate-wise multiplication \cite[Section 2]{Kulaga-Przymus2014}.
-Corollary 2.2.4 together with Remark 2.2.5 of that reference shows that the system $(\MWG,\QMG*\kappa,\Z)$ is isomorphic to the direct product of the systems system $(\MWG,\QMG,\Z)$ and $(\{0,1\}^\Z,\kappa,\Z)$, whenever the latter system is (isomorphic to) an irrational rotation.
-In order to make sure that $\QMG*\kappa$ has the same topological support as $\QMG$ itself, it suffices to produce a 0-1-coding of an irrational rotation for which each block of 1's (of arbitrary length) has positive probability.
+Let $\kappa$ be an ergodic shift-invariant probability measure on $\{0,1\}^\Z$, and denote by $\nu_\varphi*\kappa:=M_*(\nu_\varphi\otimes\kappa)$ the ``convolution'' of $\nu_\varphi$ and $\kappa$, where $M:(\{0,1\}^\Z)^2\to\{0,1\}^\Z$ is the coordinate-wise multiplication \cite[Section 2]{Kulaga-Przymus2014}.
+Corollary~3.15 together with Remark~3.16 of that reference shows that the system $(X_\varphi,\nu_\eta*\kappa,\Z)$ is isomorphic to the direct product of the systems system $(X_\varphi,\nu_\eta,\Z)$ and $(\{0,1\}^\Z,\kappa,\Z)$, whenever the latter system is (isomorphic to) an irrational rotation.
+In order to make sure that $\nu_\varphi*\kappa$ has the same topological support as $\nu_\varphi$ itself, it suffices to produce a 0-1-coding of an irrational rotation for which each block of 1's (of arbitrary length) has positive probability.

-To this end fix any irrational number $\alpha\in(0,1]$ and a sequence $(J_n)_{n>0}$ of open subintervals of $\R/\Z$ with length $|J_n|=(2n2^n)^{-1}$.
+To this end fix any irrational number $\alpha\in(0,1]$ and a sequence $(J_n)_{n>0}$ of open subintervals of $\R/\Z$ with length $|J_n|=(2(2n+1)2^n)^{-1}$.
 Define